Jack Dorsey confirms he is stepping down as Twitter CEO

 Last March, when Elliott Management took a 4% share in Twitter, tech journalist Kara Swisher forecast that he might lose his job.

-He sent out the world’s first non-automated tweet on March 21, 2006: “just setting up my twttr” it read.
+Dorsey sent out the world’s first non-automated tweet on March 21, 2006: “just setting up my twttr” it read.